- To be familiar with different kinds of software and the purposes behind them

 Linux, despite its steep learning curve, still has some substantial benefits.
 Because it’s not as popular as Windows, it is rarely targeted by malware.
 The kernel was also designed to be stable, so it’s less likely to crash.
 Some people really enjoy running Linux on their personal computers and are willing to deal with the learning curve to get away from “control-freakish environments that Apple and Microsoft have increasingly foisted on users of personal computers” .

-Software can’t exist without someone sitting down, designing it, and typing out the code to make the software work.
+Software can’t exist without someone sitting down, designing it, and writing the code.
 Instead of having to learn machine code, programmers use a language that is easier for our brains to understand and that usually follows human logic patterns.
 These languages are generally referred to as programming languages.

 To illustrate this point, we will review two open-source programming languages in depth.